TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 15 Samples folder.

 TestComplete provides special scripting objects that let you retrieve and work with the contents of SOAP responses of web services under test.

 To check the web service response, you can create a custom verification procedure that uses those objects to obtain SOAP response data, parse it and compare response values with baseline values using the

 if … then … else statement and comparison operations.
-For more information on working with web service responses in tests, see Testing Web Services - Overview.
+For more information on working with web service responses in tests, see About Testing Web Services.

 If your web service checkpoint fails because the your tested web service has been modified and now returns response that is different from the baseline response stored in your project, in order for the checkpoint to pass successfully, update the XMLCheckpoint element storing the baseline data with the actual data.